judusan/webtechno-barrierefrei/frontend/README.md

-# What's In My Fridge App - Use it or lose it!
+# What's In My Fridge?
+App - Use it or lose it!
 ![image](https://github.com/judusan/webtechno/assets/115874012/a3bde87f-88fd-43fc-b11b-b963fa5ce93d)

 1. [Beschreibung](#beschreibung)